Local SEO vs National SEO: What Do You Need?

 Is local SEO cheaper than national SEO?

-Not always, but it is often narrower and more focused.
+Not necessarily, but it is often narrower and more focused.
 National SEO can demand broader content coverage, stronger authority building, and a longer runway before returns become obvious.

 If this feels familiar